WayneMRoseberry/WayneMRoseberry.github.io/_posts/2025-05-23-Vibe-Coding-As-Specification-Review.markdown

 2. Give the requirements to a AI driven coding tool - preferrably one that will build a fully functioning application - and direct it to build the app described
 3. Test the resulting application, looking for deviations from what you want the application to be - this could be missing features, extra unwanted behaviors, flow that is not correct.
 Make note of anything different.
 4. Review the requirements document and see if anything in the requirements might have suggested the problems discovered, or did not describe sufficiently to guide the AI in the desired direction
-5. Change the requirements document and repeat the process - so long as the number of issues is decreasing the document is likely converging a less ambiguous and more useful version of the requirements
+5. Change the requirements document and repeat the process - so long as the number of issues is decreasing the document is likely converging toward a less ambiguous and more useful version of the requirements

 So, we can vibe it all the way home, right?
 -----------------------------------------------
 The methodology described here is not meant to cover how to build the completed product.
-This author's personal preference is for vibe coding to stay in the domain of prototyping and tiny one-off tool writing, but that topic isn't the focus of this article, and the methodology described here is completely independent from how a person or team intends to finish building what is described in their requirements document.
+This author's personal preference is for vibe coding to stay in the domain of prototyping and tiny one-off tool writing.
+That topic isn't the focus of this article, and the methodology described here is completely independent from how a person or team intends to finish building what is described in their requirements document.